Juveniles' experiences in the system, community corrections, qualitative methods, mixed methods

 Kimberly S. Meyer is a doctoral candidate in Criminology, Law and Society at George Mason University and works for the Center for Advancing Correctional Excellence (ACE!).
 She earned her master’s degree in Public Administration and studied education previously, which provides unique insight into the broader lives of justice-involved youth and the training issues and policy environment surrounding and affecting our justice system.
 Broadly, Meyer uses both qualitative and quantitative methods to understand social inequality in the justice system and help agencies reduce disproportionality.
 To date, her research portfolio includes studies on juveniles’ experiences in the justice system, system responses to continued behavior problems while under supervision, and implementation of evidence-based practices within justice organizations.
 Her dissertation uses life story interviews and survival analysis to identify events that serve as turning points both into and out of justice involvement for juvenile probationers.

-Rudes, D. S., Kras, K. R., Meyer, K. S., & Magnuson, S. (forthcoming, 2017).
+Rudes, D. S., Kras, K. R., Meyer, K. S., & Magnuson, S. (2018).
 Implementation uptake: Organizational factors affecting evidence-based reform in community corrections.
 In P. Ugwudike, P. Raynor, & J. Annison (Eds.)
 Evidence-Based Skills in Community Justice: International Perspectives on Effective Practice.
 London: Policy Press.

 Rudes, D. S., Viglione, J., & Meyer, K. S. (2017).
 Risky needs: Risk-entangled needs in probation supervision.
 In F. S. Taxman (Ed.)
 Handbook on Risk and Need Assessment: Theory and Practice.
-New York: Taylor & Francis/Routledge.
+New York: Routledge.

 Wooditch, A., Duhaime, L., & Meyer, K. (2016).
 Street-level discretion and organizational effectiveness in probation services.
 Federal Probation, 80(1), 39-44.